chesles/remindme/users/readme.md

 # integrating with backbone.js

 This should integrate directly with backbone.js.
 Set your model's `_idAttribute` to "username", as dealing with mongo's `_id` objects isn't implemented here.

+# reminders

+You can get a list of reminders for a user, add a reminder to the database, or make changes to a reminder in a similar manner:

+    # get a user's reminders:
+    curl localhost:8082/bob/reminders

+    # add a reminder, with two fields: text and location
+    # note that the schema is flexible and you can specify any field name/value
+    # the server automatically assigns an id in the _id field
+    curl localhost:8082/bob/reminders -d text=remindertext -d location=somelocation

+    # update a reminder:
+    curl localhost:8082/bob/reminders/[reminder's _id field] -X PUT text=updatedtext